cfeliz3030/sb_capstone_project/data_pipeline_cloud/README.md

 AWS EMR Cluster

 ## Prerequisites
 * Sign up for an AWS account, and setup a S3 bucket with input/output folders.
-Also setup a EMR Spark Cluster. https://aws.amazon.com
+Also setup a EMR Spark Cluster and bootstrap above shell script to install dependecies. https://aws.amazon.com
 * Sign up for an AppToken to retrieve data.
 You will need your username, password, and apptoken. https://dev.socrata.com/foundry/data.cityofnewyork.us/h9gi-nx95